DeDe Dorsey: Cincinnati Bengals (second stint)

 On September 25, 2007, Dorsey re-signed with the Cincinnati Bengals.
 As the third-string running back for the Bengals in 2007, Dorsey averaged 8.7 yards per carry after rushing for 183 yards on just 21 attempts.
 His 45-yard scamper on a forward lateral against the St. Louis Rams was the Bengals' longest run from scrimmage in three seasons.
 On November 18, 2007, in a game against the Arizona Cardinals, he blocked Mike Barr's punt in the third quarter and returned it 19 yards for a touchdown.
-The blocked punt was the Bengals' first since 1995, and its first blocked for a touchdown since 1989.
+The blocked punt was the Bengals' first since 1995 and their first blocked for a touchdown since 1989.
 Dorsey became only the third player in Bengals' history to single-handedly block a punt and recover it for a touchdown.

 After week 4 of the 2008 NFL season, Dorsey was placed on injured reserve after pulling his hamstring.
 He had gained only eight yards on five carries before being injured.
 Dorsey did, however, have a 36-yard pass reception in week 2 during a loss to the Tennessee Titans.

 Dorsey was released by the Bengals on September 14, 2009, after being on the inactive list for the first game of the season.

 Las Vegas Locomotives (first stint)

-Dorsey scored two touchdowns for the Las Vegas Locomotives against the California Redwoods in the first ever game of the UFL on October 8, 2009.
+Dorsey scored two touchdowns for the Las Vegas Locomotives against the California Redwoods in the first-ever game of the UFL on October 8, 2009.
 He rushed for 63 yards on nine carries and 3 receptions.
 On November 27, 2009, in the first-ever UFL Championship game, Dorsey rushed 11 times for 66 yards and scored on touchdown runs of 38 yards and 1 yard to help the Las Vegas Locomotives defeat the previously unbeaten Florida Tuskers 20–17 in overtime.
 Dorsey was named MVP of the game.